By Danielle DeSimone

 “Rosies“ were women in World War II who worked in factories and shipyards to produce munitions, planes, ships, tanks and war supplies.
 Krier worked on the Boeing B-17 Flying Fortress and B-29 Superfortress bombers during her two years as a Rosie, from 1943 to the war’s end in 1945.
 The work was grueling and often dangerous – it required Rosies to operate complicated machinery and work long hours.

-But in the end, approximately 5 million civilian women worked as Rosies in factories across the United States, freeing up more men to fight and opening new doors for women in the workforce.
+Approximately 5 million civilian women worked as Rosies in factories across the United States, freeing up more men to fight and opening new doors for women in the workforce.
 Aside from being a crucial part of the war effort, Rosie the Riveters became an iconic cultural icon of American women in World War II.

 Krier has continued to work as a Rosie in another capacity – by speaking publicly in front of Congress, the Pentagon and across the country about the Rosies’ importance to the nation.
 At the age of 94, she is currently campaigning for Congress to recognize Rosies with the Congressional Gold Medal, as well as with an established Annual Rosie the Riveter Day.